seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

 Seaborn’s jointplot displays a relationship between two variables (bivariate) as well as one dimensional profiles (univariate) in the margins.
 Seing the correlation of two variables and the distributions of these  variables seperately gives us a very good understanding of data.
 This plot is a convenience class that wraps [JointGrid](http://seaborn.pydata.org/generated/seaborn.JointGrid.html#seaborn.JointGrid).
-It means (simply) you can use one line of code with jointplot instead of two lines of code in JointGrit.
+It means (simply) you can use one line of code with jointplot instead of many lines of code in JointGrit.

 You can refer to the full documentation of seaborn.jointplot() [here](https://seaborn.pydata.org/generated/seaborn.jointplot.html).